thosgood/this-weeks-finds/markdown/151-200/week188.md

               = [4 choose 2]

-I already said all this in \"[week184](week184.html)\".
+I already said all this in ["Week 184"](#week184).
 But now, I want to use Young diagrams to get ahold of these cell decompositions.

 The answer should be staring us in the face.
 We know that the coefficient of any power of q in a q-binomial coefficient is the number of Young diagrams of a certain sort.
-And we also know it\'s the number of Schubert cells of a certain sort.
+And we also know it's the number of Schubert cells of a certain sort.
 There should be some way to see this directly.

-To do this, we just have to find a way to decompose the Grassmannian Gr(n,k) into cells, where each i-cell corresponds to a Young diagram with i boxes, k rows and n-k columns.
+To do this, we just have to find a way to decompose the Grassmannian Gr(n,k) into cells, where each i-cell corresponds to a Young diagram with i boxes, k rows and $n$-k columns.

 The idea is simple.
-A point in Gr(n,k) is a k-dimensional subspace of the vector space F^n^.
+A point in Gr(n,k) is a k-dimensional subspace of the vector space F^n.
 We can describe such a thing by writing a list of row vectors that form a basis for this subspace.
 This gives a matrix.
 Of course, the same subspace can have lots of different bases.
-But we can always find a nice \"standard\" basis where our matrix is in \"row echelon form\".
+But we can always find a nice "standard" basis where our matrix is in "row echelon form".

-This is one of those things you\'re supposed to learn in linear algebra\... but if you forget how it goes, don\'t worry.
+This is one of those things you're supposed to learn in linear algebra... but if you forget how it goes, don't worry.
 The idea is just to take a matrix and keep subtracting multiples of any row from the rows below it, and stuff like that, until your matrix looks something like this: